Raajzz/learning-typescript/understanding-typescript/05-classes-interfaces/01-intro.md

 - Explanation about Classes and Interfaces.
 - Classes and Inheritance
-- Interfaces and their features
+- Interfaces
+  - How they're compiled to JS
+  - Features of interfaces